Yusuf80216/AI-Farmers-Assistant/README.md

 #
 Tasks:
 - Farmers can upload crop images and detect the crop name and whether it is infected or healthy
-- Based on Location and Climatic Conditions, predicts the crop name and production cost which gives maximum returns
+- Based on Location and Climatic Conditions, predicts the crop name and production cost which gives maximum returns to farmers
 #
 ## Video Demonstration
 https://github.com/Yusuf80216/AI-Farmers-Assistant/assets/67997835/092b9517-fbe5-4ce1-90b1-96db77b93632